The best Addy.io alternative

 Addy.io processes and stores email metadata in plaintext.
 EmailAlias was built from the ground up with a zero-knowledge architecture — we never see, read, or store the content of your forwarded emails.

-Built-In Breach Detection
+Built-In Sender Risk Detection

 AES-256 Encrypted Storage